 FNBI awards AHTCS the leading animal welfare organisation

-AHTCS has been awarded the leading animal welfare organisation by the Federation of Nepal Brick Industries (FNBI) in recognition of the contributions to the improvement of overall health and welfare of the equids working in the Brick Industries.
-AHTCS was honoured with Letter of Appreciation during the 15th Annual General Assembly of FNBI.
+AHTCS has been awarded as the leading animal welfare organisation by the Federation of Nepal Brick Industries (FNBI) in recognition of its contributions to the improvement of the overall health and welfare of the equids working in the Brick Industries.
+AHTCS was honored with a Letter of Appreciation during the 15th Annual General Assembly of FNBI.